lexpostma/Rickies/Details.md

 ## The Bill of Rickies

+-   The rules changed over time, and so does the document.
+New rules get added, old ones removed.
+Sometimes text even changes within a rule.
 -   [The Bill of Rickies](https://rickies.co/billof/annual-2017) document, including titles, styling, and [links to it](https://rickies.co/annual-2017#details), changes dependent on the date of the Rickies.
 To reflect when terms like Rickies, Flexies and The Bill of Rickies were coined.
 -   There’s a button to play The Bill of Rickies theme music.
 It changes the icon between play and pause, but it also gets a fixed position while playing so you can always easily pause again.
 -   The favicon changes between [The Rickies](https://rickies.co/) pages and [The Bill of Rickies](https://rickies.co/billof).